 Whatever the reason, Ali was outraged.

 “You will eat those words, letter by letter,” promised Muhammad before their showdown, staged at Houston’s Astrodome.
 Terrell’s advantages in height and reach persuaded some that the underdog had a chance, but it was no contest at all.
 For the first eight rounds, Ali dominated from distance, and punished Terrell up close.
-A stoppage looked imminent such was Muhammad’s supremacy but he seemed to feed off his rival’s pain, and suspended the beating for the full 15 rounds, winning a lopsided decision.
+A stoppage looked imminent such was Muhammad’s supremacy but brave Ernie lasted the full 15 rounds, losing a lopsided decision.